fardjad/my-vim-setup/README.md

 ## Synopsis

 This is how I have setup Vim on my Windows machine.
-I'm writing this just for my own future reference.
 Current setup is configured for Web Development but I'm also using it for pretty much everything else.
+I'm also using these config files on a Mac machine from time to time and it works as expected.
+I'll do my best keep thing cross-platform.

 ## Instructions

 1. Download and install `vim-x64` via [Chocolatey][1]
 2.  *[Optional]* Install [Link Shell Extension][2]
-3. Clone the repository and copy (create symlinks to) **.vimrc** and **.vim\** to (in) your home directory
+3. Clone the repository and create symlinks to **.vimrc** and **.vim\** in your home directory.
+You will also need to create a symlink named **vimfiles** to **.vim\** in your home directory (this is required for python imports to work in *UltiSnip* snippets)
 4. [Install Vundle][3] to **%USERPROFILE%\\.vim\bundle** (copy
 	**misc/curl.cmd** to your git cmd directory, and skip editing **.vimrc**)
 5. Install [this][4] patched **Source Code Pro** font